eparres00/happiness-maximization/README.md

 suhaas, evan, ashley, sydney
 ```

 `little-rankings.csv`: Little's preferences of Bigs.
-1st entry contains the name of the Little, 2nd entry is that Little's 1st choice of big, 3rd entry is the 2nd choice of Big, 4th entry is the 3rd choice of Little.
+1st entry contains the name of the Little, 2nd entry is that Little's 1st choice of big, 3rd entry is the 2nd choice of big, 4th entry is the 3rd choice of big.
 Below is an example file

 ```
 zach, ryan, rachel, frank